Malabar Black Pepper (Whole) – Kali Mirch – 100 Gms

 - In the Middle Ages, a man’s wealth was measured by his stockpile of pepper.

 - The Romans would even demand pepper as a ransom when besieging a city.

 - Pepper — kali mirch is native to India and grows as a tall vine with the peppercorns as flowering drupes.

 - It has been used in cooking for over 2000 years!

-Malabar Black Pepper Exhibits Strong properties to correct the seasoning of dishes when added at the end of Cooking and is Best Suited for Spicy Non-Veg Dish and for Seafood preparation.
+Malabar Black Pepper Shows Strong properties to correct the seasoning of dishes when added at the end of Cooking and is Best Suited for Spicy Non-Veg Dish and Seafood preparation.

 Malabar Pepper the Geographical Indications (GI) registry of Government of India in 2008.